ynagorny/xosd/README.md

     shadow_offset: 1,
     timeout: 3
 )
-xosd.display_string 'A line to display on screen' xosd.teardown
+xosd.display 'A line to display on screen' xosd.teardown
 ```